 \subsection{Other Models}

-We applied our VWFA localization and ablation methodology across two other vision-language models: LLaVA-NeXT-13B\citep{liu2024llavanext}, and PixTral-12B\citep{agrawal2024pixtral}.
-LLaVA-NeXT-13B showed particularly low accuracy on Raven's Progressive Matrices ($16.67\%$, below chance-level performance which is 20\%), making it unsuitable for evaluating the selective preservation of visual reasoning after ablation.
-While VWFA ablation in LLaVA-NeXT did produce the expected ROAR performance reduction, the model's unreliable baseline on nonverbal reasoning tasks prevented meaningful interpretation of whether this deficit was reading-specific (Fig.~\ref{fig:other_models}a).
+We applied our VWFA localization and ablation methodology across two other vision-language models: Molmo-72B\citep{deitke2024molmo}, and PixTral-12B\citep{agrawal2024pixtral}.
+Molmo-72B showed a baseline ROAR accuracy of $83\%$, providing a suitable foundation for evaluating selective impairments.
+After ablating the VWFA-analogous units, ROAR performance exhibited a statistically significant decrease, whereas RAVEN performance did not show a statistically significant change, indicating that the observed deficit is specific to reading-related processing (Fig.~\ref{fig:other_models}a).
 PixTral-12B demonstrated robust baseline performance on ROAR: $86.75\%$.
-After ablating the VWF-selective units, ROAR performance decreased, whereas the change in RAVEN performance was not statistically significant, suggesting that the method can be generalized to other models.
+After ablating the VWFA-selective units, ROAR performance decreased, whereas the change in RAVEN performance was not statistically significant, suggesting that the method can be generalized to other models.